-\paragraph{Results.} Table \ref{table:clean_uniform} shows the accuracy for the uniformized videos.
+\textbf{Results.} Table \ref{table:clean_uniform} shows the accuracy for the uniformized videos.
 Note that the accuracy for the original videos is 100\%.
-Over 60\% of the uniformized videos are classified correctly by all models even though there are no motion cues in the videos.
+It is quite surprising that over 60\% of the uniformized videos are classified correctly by all models even though there are no motion cues in the videos.
 This suggests that the models can extract useful features from spatial cues.

 Figure \ref{fig:clean_randomizing} shows the results for randomization of frame orders.
 Note that the case with $N$=1 is for the original videos, for which the accuracy is 100\%.
 As the chunk size becomes larger, the motion information is more distorted and thus the accuracy decreases.
 However, the accuracy drops are rather mild; even when the randomization is performed over the whole range (i.e., $N$=16 for X3D and 32 for the other models), the accuracy is higher than that for uniformized videos.
 Furthermore, the temporal changes degrade the recognition performance much less than the spatial changes.
-These results indicate that the action recognition models are robust to temporal changes.
-In the following, we explore reasons of this robustness further.
+These results indicate that the action recognition models are fairly robust to temporal changes.
+In the following, we explore the reasons of this robustness further.